-So preoccupied are the bulls with ensuring their role in the reproductive process.
-They simply ignore divers and photographers as they concentrate on the task to hand…
+This is particularly so to the large bull males.
+Who are so preoccupied with ensuring their role in the reproductive process, they simply ignore divers and photographers as they concentrate on the task to hand…

 The stakes are very high for all the older participants as it is the last roll of the dice for them.
 Because all will be dead by the end of the mating season as the cycle of life evolves and continues.